CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger phrases users would say: 'break down', 'decompose', 'where do I start', 'too big', 'split into tasks', 'work breakdown', 'task list', 'plan a project', 'create subtasks'.
-These are highly natural and varied.
+Excellent coverage of natural trigger terms users would say: 'break down', 'decompose', 'where do I start', 'too big', 'split into tasks', 'work breakdown', 'task list', 'plan a project', 'create subtasks', 'split up work'.
+These are highly natural phrases a user would actually use.

 3 / 3